 Insofar as Russia’s alleged meddling in U.S. politics goes and the animus that attends the hysteria, as Oliver Stone discovered during his recent appearance on the Late Show with Stephen Colbert – itself hot on the heels of his much publicised four hour meet ‘n greet with Russian president Vladimir Putin wherein it was earlier raised – he was at pains to impress upon his host that Israel had a much bigger case to answer than did Russia.
 Of course Stone was on the money here.
 The unalloyed reality of the power and influence that Israel exerts within and across the morally and ethically desertified landscape that is the nation’s capital is a given.
 The Middle East’s only ‘democratic’ settler-colonizer apartheid regime leaves few stones unturned – whilst exhibiting little discretion and subtlety but equal parts chutzpah and subterfuge — in how it wields then leverages that influence (sometimes treacherously so) to its advantage and against the interests of its principal patron and benefactor.

 But that’s clearly a narrative that doesn’t bode well in the Beltway at the best of times, and more rational, clear-eyed folks know the reasons why.
 For one, the corporate media, for the most part doesn’t entertain such verities.
-Even if they were inclined, the omnipotent Israel Lobby would cut them off at the knees.
+Even if they were inclined, the omnipotent Israel Lobby would cut them off at the knee-caps.
 And for his part, the ever smarmy Colbert, presumably aware which side his bread is buttered on, was reluctant to take Stone’s bait, much it seemed to his interviewee’s frustration.
 Beyond just interfering in U.S. politics, along with the parent Empire la perfide Albion, one of America’s steadfast partners-in-crime in the regime renovation business are the ubiquitous and iniquitous Israelis, an observation underscored by Against our Better Judgment author Alison Weir on her blog If Americans Knew.
 (And let’s not even talk about how much the Americans during Bill Clinton’s presidency interfered in Russian politics throughout the years the borscht buffoon Boris Yeltsin occupied the Kremlin in a 24/7 vodka-soaked delirium.
 A story for another time.)